-In our view, impact is a contributor to financial performance - but the relationship can be direct or indirect and can change over time.
+In our view, impact is a contributor to financial performance, but the relationship can be direct or indirect - and change over time.
 Positive impact also has an intrinsic value for our firm and our portfolio companies' stakeholders per se.
-As a result, we believe it is essential to analyse historic and future potential impact, along with risks to impact, in a systematic way -just as we would analyse historic and future potential financial performance, and risks.
+As a result, we believe it is essential to analyse historic and future potential impact, along with risks to impact, in a systematic way - just as we would analyse historic and future potential financial performance, and risks.

-Our SP Framework also includes Key Performance Indicators ("KPIs"), identified through our Product Impact Framework, to be tracked over time.
+Our SP framework also includes KPIs, identified through our Product Impact framework, to be tracked over time.
 These KPIs must include a single targetable metric that is aligned to the real-world impact we expect the company to have, be feasible to measure and be mostly within the company's control.
 This is complemented by additional metrics (upstream and downstream), which help us further validate impact (partly or beyond the company's control), accelerate progress and mitigate risk to impact.

-This page is included in our internal presentations and is debated and agreed by the team, alongside our overall assessment of companies' Business Quality (BQ) and Management Quality (MQ), before anything advances to the Investment Committee.
+This page is included in our internal presentations and is debated and agreed by the team, alongside our overall assessment of companies' BQ and MQ, before anything advances to the Investment Committee.

-Post-investment, the completed SP Framework acts as a reference point for helping us refine our approach to sustainability and impact diligence, and for monitoring progress against our investment case and plans for active ownership, in partnership with our companies.
+Post-investment, the completed SP framework acts as a reference point for helping us refine our approach to sustainability and impact diligence, and for monitoring progress against our investment case and plans for active ownership, in partnership with our companies.